12 Best Publisher Rocket Alternatives in 2026 (Free & Paid)

 1. ManuscriptReport - Best Overall Alternative

 While Publisher Rocket tells you what keywords exist in your market, ManuscriptReport analyzes your actual manuscript to tell you which keywords, categories, and comp titles fit your specific book.
+The difference matters: generic keyword research shows market opportunity, but manuscript-based analysis shows how to position your unique story within that market.

 - Target audience profile with demographics and reader motivations